-A Short Cybersecurity Writing Course Just for You
+A Cybersecurity Writing Course for You

 - Figure Captions: Include them to influence the conclusion your readers reach even if they only glance at the graphic.

 This is an unusual opportunity to improve your writing skills without sitting through tedious lectures or writing irrelevant essays.
-Instead, as you learn how to avoid common pitfalls, you’ll make your writing remarkable.
+Instead, you’ll make your writing remarkable by learning how to avoid common pitfalls.

 For instance, this slide opens the discussion about expressing ideas clearly, concisely, and correctly: